gayathri8692/project_3/README.md

 ## OVERVIEW

+Adabase is a visualization tool for our GA course material.
+Here, users can quickly browse Lectures, Labs, and Homeworks, as well as helpful resources for each unit.
 The basic idea of this app is to provide the user to add a lecture,homework or labs in four different units along with the git.generalassemb.ly link and to edit and delete the information on these homeworks, labs and lectures.

 ## Necessary Features
 1. Provide the list of lectures, labs and homeworks in all the four units.